COVID-19 pandemic in Romania: 10 August–20 October 2021: Fourth wave of cases

 The fourth wave was the most severe of all infection waves in the COVID-19 pandemic.
 Romania was the European Union member state with the second lowest percentage of fully vaccinated people, after Bulgaria.
 Romania hit record highs in the infections and deaths toll, occupying the 3rd place in new deaths and the 4th place in new infections worldwide on 13 October, and 2nd highest per capita COVID-19 death rate in the world as of 19 October 2021.
 Roughly 13% of the 42,000 overall epidemic-related deaths have occurred in October, with the low vaccination rate exposing entrenched distrust in state institutions, misinformation campaigns, poor rural infrastructure and weak vaccine education.

 The pressure on the Romanian healthcare system that reached its maximum capacity in the fourth wave led to the authorities asking the European Union for help through its Civil Protection Mechanism.
 Furthermore, the World Health Organization (WHO) was also concerned, with the fourth wave in Romania prompting them to have a teleconference with the National Institute of Public Health (INSP) on the matter on 18 October 2021.

 Despite the severity of this wave compared to others, the Romanian government had chosen to take a slightly more relaxed approach, unwilling to close the economy even partially in any way, shape or form.
 To avoid closures and radical restrictive measures, it had chosen to instead impose a digital green certificate requirement for some activities.
-Schools remained open despite of the epidemiological situation, with Education Minister Sorin Cîmpeanu advocating strictly for the "close last, open first" strategy of school functioning.
+Schools remained open despite the epidemiological situation, with Education Minister Sorin Cîmpeanu advocating strictly for the "close last, open first" strategy of school functioning.
 Schools would only close if at least half of its personnel and students were found infected, or at the directors' request.
 The Public Health Directorate (DSP) of Ilfov, one of the most affected counties by the fourth wave with an incidence rate of over 15/1,000 on 13 October 2021, set school closures countywide for at least 14 days starting 18 October, a decision severely criticised by Cîmpeanu, who was accused shortly afterwards by parents of ignoring health authorities.
 In localities with incidence rate over 6/1,000, face masks have been required in outdoor areas, while a night curfew was imposed.
 Vaccinated people wouldn't be affected this time by the curfew, which would apply between 20:00 and 5:00, and the unvaccinated was required to stay home and not go out for unessential tasks.